-- Failure to meet acceptable standards of conduct. - Failure to work on assigned tasks and job duties. - Failure to obtain or maintain required certifications for the position held. - Failure to complete work in a timely fashion. - Failure to meet acceptable standards of performance. - Excessive absenteeism. - Excessive tardiness. - Failure to report accident or injury to the appropriate person. - Failure to comply with the ASU Mid-South Employee Handbook. - Failure to comply with the ASU Mid-South College Catalog.
+- Failure to meet acceptable professional standards of conduct in dealing with fellow employees, students, and other college constituents. - Failure to work on assigned tasks and job duties. - Failure to obtain or maintain required certifications for the position held. - Failure to complete work in a timely fashion. - Failure to meet acceptable standards of job performance. - Excessive absenteeism. - Excessive tardiness. - Failure to report accident or injury to the appropriate person. - Failure to comply with the ASU Mid-South Employee Handbook. - Failure to comply with the ASU Mid-South College Catalog. - Engaging in activity during working hours that is not closely related to or part of the employee's work. - Insubordination. - Failure to comply with fire and safety rules of the college. - Excessive waste of materials or supplies. - Carelessness resulting in the damage to or destruction of tools, equipment, supplies or other property belonging to the college. - Carrying unlicensed firearms on premises. - Bringing intoxicating liquor or narcotics onto the premises, or being under the influence of intoxicants or narcotics while on duty or operating college vehicles. - Unauthorized alteration or modification of student, personnel, or financial records. - Sabotage of college computer or alarm systems or records.

-- Engaging in activity during working hours that is not closely related to or part of the employee's work. - Insubordination. - Failure to comply with fire and safety rules of the college. - Excessive waste of materials or supplies. - Carelessness resulting in the damage to or destruction of tools, equipment, supplies or other property belonging to the college. - Carrying unlicensed firearms on premises. - Bringing intoxicating liquor or narcotics onto the premises, or being under the influence of intoxicants or narcotics while on duty or operating college vehicles. - Unauthorized alteration or modification of student, personnel, or financial records. - Sabotage of college computer or alarm systems or records. - Giving false information in making application for employment. - Pilfering or hiding any property belonging to or in the care of the college. - Disorderly or immoral conduct on the premises of the college. - Carelessness resulting in serious injury to fellow employees or students. - Falsifying records, invoices, documents, any college record, or student record. - Unauthorized or personal use of college equipment, vehicles, and supplies. - Being the aggressor, as determined by the college, in a fight with another employee or student. - Willful violation of state or federal rules, regulations or laws. - Failure to maintain a positive work atmosphere with co-workers, students and users of the college. - Accepting gifts from any person, group, or entity doing business or desiring to do business with the college.
+- Intentionally giving false or misleading information to a supervisor, auditor, or when applying for employment. - Pilfering or hiding any property belonging to or in the care of the college. - Disorderly or immoral conduct on the premises of the college. - Carelessness resulting in serious injury to fellow employees or students. - Falsifying records, invoices, documents, any college record, or student record. - Unauthorized or personal use of college equipment, vehicles, and supplies. - Being the aggressor, as determined by the college, in a fight with another employee or student. - Willful violation of state or federal rules, regulations or laws. - Failure to maintain a positive work atmosphere with co-workers, students and users of the college. - Accepting gifts from any person, group, or entity doing business or desiring to do business with the college.
 All business-related gratuities are specifically prohibited except widely distributed advertising items of nominal value. - Violating the confidentiality of college records by releasing information to unauthorized persons.
 Student records and applicant status are examples of such information.